eclipse-openj9/openj9-docs/docs/xxflightrecorder.md

 ![Start of content that applies to Java 11 (LTS) and later](cr/java11plus.png) This option enables or disables JDK Flight Recorder (JFR) in the VM.
 This built-in profiling and troubleshooting feature in the VM collects profiling and diagnostic information.

 :fontawesome-solid-pencil:{: .note aria-hidden="true"} **Note:** OpenJ9 offers limited support for JFR functionalities.
-JFR can be enabled on OpenJ9 only by using the `jcmd` options.
-The produced JFR file can be viewed by using the JDK Mission Control (JMC) tool.
+JFR recording can be enabled or disabled on OpenJ9 only by using the `jcmd` options as specified in the Explanation section.
+The JDK Mission Control (JMC) tool is the only way to view the produced JFR file.

 ## Syntax